DXHeroes/knowledge-base-content/problems/bad_product_market_fit.md

 slug: bad-product-market-fit
 stages:
   - research
-short_description: "Bad product-market fit means that the market does not want your product.
-Products the market does not want waste not only money but also the team members' time."
+short_description: Bad product-market fit means that the market does not want your product.
+Products the market does not want waste not only money but also the team members' time.
 tags:
   - bad product market fit
   - market